jrawbits/VE-Installer/ReadMe.md

 Full instructions for installing and using VE-Installer below presented below.
 The configuration file is described in its own ReadMe.md file in the "config" subdirectory.

-You can use this build process with any version of VisionEval (with appropriate changes to configuration files describing that version), though you will need to construct a suitable "VE-components.yml" file.

 This installer addresses two VisionEval use cases: